Managing your day-to-day company operations can be hectic, and changing how you do business sounds overwhelming.

 - Data collection and storage: When an employee is hired, Riverside’s accountant must collect sensitive personal data from each worker, such as their Social Security number.
 The accountant must document each employee’s pay rate and collect information on federal and state tax withholdings.
 Because Riverside’s business is growing, new payroll data is generated every month, and employees make changes to their payroll information periodically.

 - Calculation of net pay: Each payroll period, the accountant uses a worker’s gross wages and subtracts their tax liability, benefits withholdings, and other deductions to calculate the net pay for each employee.
-The majority of Riverside’s workers are paid an hourly rate so the accountant must collect timecard information from each worker.
+The majority of Riverside’s workers are paid an hourly rate so the accountant must collect timecards from each worker.

 - Check and direct deposit payments: Once net pay is calculated, Riverside must generate physical checks or transmit payroll dollars by direct deposit.